A Christian Marriage: She Came to Know How to Have a Happy Marriage (Audio Essay)

-Reading God’s Words and Finding the Root of Suffering
+Readingand Finding the Root of Suffering

 Where man ends, God begins.
-Just when Wang Ran was in pain and feeling lost, God’sof came upon her and her husband.
+Just when Wang Ran was in pain and feeling lost, God’s gospel of the last days came upon her and her husband.
 By reading God’s words, they both determined that God is the Ruler who created the heavens, the earth, and all things.
 They accepted God’s salvation and came before Him.
 After that, in her interactions with brothers and sisters, Wang Ran saw that when they had a conflict with someone else in their lives, they would all recognize where their own fault lay, what kind of corrupt satanic disposition they were living within, and would read God’s words to resolve their corrupt disposition, thus defusing any interpersonal conflicts.
 This was incredible to her, and she felt that there was such a huge difference between believers and nonbelievers!
 She thought that before, whether she had a conflict with her husband, colleagues, or friends, she would complain about that person and malign them, saying the problem was theirs.
 She always looked for the cause in the other person, but never recognized her own fault.
 When that came to mind doubt cropped up in Wang Ran’s heart: “Could it be that my husband and I couldn’t get along because I wasn’t able to reflect on myself and was always focusing on him, looking for his problems?”

 In a gathering, Wang Ran spoke up about her inability to get along with her husband, and a sister found a passage of God’s words and a passage of fellowship that dealt with her confusion.
 Wang Ran read these words from God: “Before he was corrupted by Satan, man naturally followed God and obeyed His words.
 He was naturally of sound sense and conscience, and of normal humanity.
 After being corrupted by Satan, his original sense, conscience, and humanity grew dull and were impaired by Satan.
 Thus, he has lost his obedience and love toward God.
 Man’s sense has become aberrant, his disposition has become the same as that of an animal” (“To Have an Unchanged Disposition Is to Be in Enmity to God”).
 The passage of fellowship said: “People’s dispositions are all fairly arrogant.
 People don’t listen to anyone, they see faults in others and cannot see their strong points.
 On top of that, everyone has a certain personality, certain characteristics, and they’re disparaging of anyone they see faults in and don’t want to look at them or deal with them.
 They judge them, then both people look down on each other.
 These are serious issues for most people and this causes people’s interpersonal relationships to fall into stalemates, into tension. … And there are some people who always talk down to others, who like to control people and have others listen to them, but never listen to others.
 That kind of person isn’t easy to get along with either” (“How to Build Church Life and the Meaning of Building Church Life” in Sermons and Fellowship on Entry Into Life (I)).